Tolmer Falls is one of the most spectacular falls in the magnificent Litchfield National Park.

-A short walk takes you to a viewing platform at the top of the most spectacular waterfalls in the park.
-This marks the starting point of the 1.6 kilometre return Tolmer Falls Walk - an easy walk (that is rocky in parts) that takes about 45 minutes.
-Follow the path through typical Top End sandstone country and along Tolmer Creek and a tributary, past pristine small rock pools.
-Swimming is not permitted above the falls.
+A short walk takes you to 2 viewing platforms at the top of the gorge, opposite the most spectacular waterfalls in the park.
+Return to the carpark via the 1.6 kilometre Tolmer Falls loop walk - an easy walk (that is rocky in parts) that takes about 45 minutes.
+Follow the path through typical Top End sandstone country, along Tolmer Creek and a tributary, past pristine rock pools.
+Swimming is not permitted.

 Explorer Frederick Henry Litchfield named the falls after his late father's colleague in the South Australia Police, Alexander Tolmer.